-Here you can read an article in English that gives a good overview of resistant starch: The definitive guide to resistant starch
+Here’s a good overview of resistant starch: The definitive guide to resistant starch

 You have to consume FiberFin every day to gain full health benefits from it.
 Try sprinkling FiberFin over your cereal in the morning, or mixing it with juice or milk.
 A single tablespoon of FiberFin provides a full 6 grams of resistant starch.

 Any time you use flour, you can use FiberFin.
 Simply substitute 10-20 % of the flour with FiberFin – the flavor and appearance remain unchanged!
 If you substitute 7 % of the flour in a pizza dough recipe, the fibre content will reach that of wholegrain bread.
 The dough will be easier to work with, too.